Biomechatronics and Intelligent Robotics Lab

 • Mastery of 3D CAD systems (Solidworks or similar) and experience negotiating version control with multiple contributors on large assemblies

-About Biomechatronics lab and North Carolina State University
+About Biomechatronics lab and New York University

 Hao Su, Ph.D.